kaltura/developer-platform-docs/documentation/Inspiring-Examples/TikRok-FaceFilter-Social-Network.md

 ### Animated thumbnails

-We are using https://github.com/kaltura/VideoThumbnailAnimator in `views/gallery.ejs` to provide animted thumbnails for the gallery
+We are using https://github.com/kaltura/VideoThumbnailAnimator in `views/gallery.ejs` to provide animated thumbnails for the gallery

 ```html
     <div id="thumbnails">